Pooja Vastrakar

-Pooja Vastrakar (born 25 September 1999) is an Indian cricketer who currently plays for Madhya Pradesh and India.
-An all-rounder, she plays as a right-arm medium-fast bowler and right-handed batter.
+Pooja Vastrakar (born 25 September 1999) is an Indian cricketer who plays for the India national team as an all-rounder.
+She is a right-arm medium-fast bowler and right-handed batter.
 She made her international debut for India in 2018, against South Africa.
+In domestic cricket, she represents Madhya Pradesh.

 Early life

 Vastrakar initially started playing cricket with the boys near her neighborhood in Shahdol, Madhya Pradesh.
 She later started going to the stadium and practiced net batting where the coach Ashutosh Shrivastava realized her talent and started her formal training.
 She started off as a batter and later on when she joined the Madhya Pradesh team, she started fast bowling alongside her batting.
 At the age of 15, she was a part of India Green Women Squad.
 In 2016, while Vastrakar was fielding during a senior women's domestic match, she twisted her knee.
 This led to her getting surgery done for her anterior cruciate ligament tear which put her National call-up in jeopardy.
 The Challenger Trophy in 2018 played a pivotal role in Vastrakar's selection for India's South Africa tour.

 Vastrakar's father is a retired employee of Bharat Sanchar Nigam Limited (BSNL).
 Her mother died when she was ten years old.
 She has four sisters and two brothers and is the youngest of seven siblings.